 This might look familiar; the admin’s

-list_display option uses the
+list_display option uses a similar

-same technique to provide human-readable descriptions for callback
+provide human-readable descriptions for callback functions registered

 Next, we’ll need to inform our